 Before discussing what makes the Arduino such a revolutionary device, I think it’s better to show you some of my favorite projects that have been made with the Arduino.

-Last week I showed you the MakerBot, a 3D printer.
+In the past we showed you the MakerBot , a 3D printer.
 Well, that uses a couple of Arduinos to control things such as ejecting molten plastic from the print head to moving the platform.

-Awesome trance sounds, lasers – what on earth else could you possibly want?
+Awesome trance sounds, lasers, what more could you possibly want?

 A simple way to tell customers that fresh bread is done, the BakerTweet has a dial selection to choose the bread, and a tweet button!
 I think you’ll agree that this is the most unique use of the Arduino yet.

-The best way to explain these is to just watch the video – these are absolutely gorgeous – an 8x8x8 LED cube (that’s 256 LEDs), with all the controlling done by an Arduino.
-Wow, this is definitely going on my to-do list, along with the other twenty things I want to make first!
-(The difficulty level is on the higher side though)
+The best way to explain this is to just watch the video — these are absolutely gorgeous; an 8x8x8 LED cube (that’s 512 LEDs), with all the controlling done by an Arduino.

 So fun and games aside, what exactly makes the Arduino so special?
 Surely there are other programmable controllers out there?